OlgaVT/OlgaVT.github.io/_teaching/bbsb_lecture_1.md

 ---
-title: "Lecture 2"
+title: "Basics on Bioinformatics and Systems Biology: Lecture 1"
 collection: teaching
-type: "Workshop"
+type: "Lecture"
 permalink: /teaching/bbsb_lecture_1
-venue: "University 1, Department"
+venue: "VU"
-date: 2015-01-01
+date: 2026-01-10
-location: "City, Country"
+location: "Amsterdam, the Netherlands"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+Here you will find the basic concepts for the Lecture 1 and link to the additional/support material

 Heading 1
 ======